Entity is a database table representation.

 Whole data is stored into a map only through interface method.

 Entity used externally, provides a lot of useful methods:

 - getters and chained setters

 - proper hashcode and equals

-Moreover, if table has Primary Key, PrimaryKey interface is added.
-A lot of useful methods becomes available.
+Moreover, if table has Primary Key, a PrimaryKey interface is added.
+A lot of useful methods are being exposed by this.